bryanziehl/bryanziehl/README.md

 ### Prima Veritas

-An event-ledger system for reconstructing and verifying operational timelines from raw system data.
+A system for reconstructing and verifying operational history from fragmented system data.

 Conceptual flow: